MSc Systems Engineering (Mechatronic) and Engineering Management (Degree Apprenticeship Route)

 To be eligible for tuition fee funding through the Apprenticeship Levy, candidates should not normally have already completed a qualification at the same level as the proposed apprenticeship, unless that qualification was gained in a completely unrelated discipline.

-The MSc Systems Engineering (Mechatronic) and Engineering Management (Degree Apprenticeship Route) programme is designed to meet the Systems Engineering Master’s Level Apprenticeship Standard.
-Developed by employers in collaboration with the Ministry of Defence, this apprenticeship standard underpins a highly relevant qualification and professional development pathway that supports apprentices to achieve the requisite postgraduate knowledge and skills.
+The MSc Systems Engineering (Mechatronic) and Engineering Management (Degree Apprenticeship Route) programme is designed to meet the System Engineer (Degree) Level 7 Apprenticeship Standard.
+Developed by employers, this apprenticeship standard underpins a highly relevant qualification and professional development pathway that supports apprentices to achieve the requisite postgraduate knowledge and skills.

 What can I do with this qualification?

 This Level 7 apprenticeship aims to support the development of the next generation of master’s level engineers for a range of electronic engineering-related disciplines.
 On successful completion of the end point assessment, apprentices will be well prepared to take on demanding roles in systems engineering and engineering management.
 Career opportunities may include positions in project management, engineering design, electronics engineering, network engineering, materials and mechanics, dynamics and control and systems analyst roles.

 It’s likely that postgraduate apprentices will seek to achieve Chartered Engineer (CEng) status, and this master’s is designed to meet the academic requirements leading to this professional registration.
 Apprentices may also choose to work towards achieving the standard of International Council on Systems Engineering (INCOSE) systems engineering practitioner.
 Alternatively, they may choose to undertake further study in order to develop expertise in a specialist area, extend their business management knowledge, or pursue a PhD.